volumio/volumio-plugins/plugins/miscellanea/brutefir2/readme.md

 - INSTALLATION WARNING

+First, you must have a working configuration with volumio, the dac you want to use and the mixer properly set.

+VERY IMPORTANT STOP PLAYING MUSIC BEFORE SETTING THE PLUGIN OR YOU WILL GET NO SOUND

-If you want to test, just download brutefir.zip file and install it through volumio plugin management UI and Enable the plugin !
+1) download brutefir.zip file and install it through volumio plugin management UI.
+2) Enable the plugin
-Set Loopback as output device in volumio playback options.
+3) Set Loopback as output device in volumio playback options.
+4) In plugin advanced settings, save (even if you don't change anything).
+5) Play ! change the equalizer, try demo filters (not very good) by typing their names in left and right filters.

+if you experience problems, remove the configuration folder "rm -Rf /data/configuration/miscellanea/brutefir"

 - What is working :